Romance languages: Palatalization

+In Romance languages the term 'palatalization' is used to describe the phonetic evolution of velar stops preceding a front vowel and of consonant clusters involving yod or of the palatal approximant itself.
+The process involving gestural blending and articulatory reinforcement, starting from Late Latin and Early Romance, generated a new series of consonants in Romance languages.

 Lenition

 Stop consonants shifted by lenition in Vulgar Latin in some areas.

 The voiced labial consonants /b/ and /w/ (represented by b and v, respectively) both developed a fricative [β] as an intervocalic allophone.
 This is clear from the orthography; in medieval times, the spelling of a consonantal v is often used for what had been a b in Classical Latin, or the two spellings were used interchangeably.
 In many Romance languages (Italian, French, Portuguese, Romanian, etc.), this fricative later developed into a /v/; but in others (Spanish, Galician, some Catalan and Occitan dialects, etc.) reflexes of /b/ and /w/ simply merged into a single phoneme.

 Several other consonants were "softened" in intervocalic position in Western Romance (Spanish, Portuguese, French, Northern Italian), but normally not phonemically in the rest of Italy (except some cases of "elegant" or Ecclesiastical words), nor apparently at all in Romanian.
-The dividing line between the two sets of dialects is called the La Spezia–Rimini Line and is one of the most important isoglosses of the Romance dialects.
+The dividing line between the two sets of dialects is called the La Spezia–Rimini Line and is one of the most important isogloss bundles of the Romance dialects.
 The changes (instances of diachronic lenition resulting in phonological restructuring) are as follows: